The 100 (TV series): Episodes

 The 100 premiered on March 19, 2014.
-On May 8, 2014, The CW renewed The 100 for a second season, which premiered on October 22, 2014.
-On January 11, 2015, The CW renewed the series for a third season, which premiered on January 21, 2016.
+On May 8, 2014, the CW renewed The 100 for a second season, which premiered on October 22, 2014.
+On January 11, 2015, the CW renewed the series for a third season, which premiered on January 21, 2016.
 On March 12, 2016, The 100 was renewed for a fourth season of 13 episodes, which premiered on February 1, 2017.
-On March 10, 2017, The CW renewed the series for a fifth season, which premiered on April 24, 2018.
+On March 10, 2017, the CW renewed the series for a fifth season, which premiered on April 24, 2018.
 On May 9, 2018, the series was renewed for a sixth season, which premiered on April 30, 2019.
-On April 24, 2019, The CW renewed the series for a seventh season, that would consist of 16 episodes and premiered on May 20, 2020.
+On April 24, 2019, the CW renewed the series for a seventh season, that would consist of 16 episodes and premiered on May 20, 2020.
 In August 2019, it was announced the seventh season would be the final season, finishing the show with a total of 100 episodes across all seven seasons.

 Production

 Filming

-Filming for the series takes place in and around Vancouver, British Columbia, Canada.
+Filming for the series took place in and around Vancouver, British Columbia, Canada.
 Production on the pilot occurred during the second quarter of 2013.
-After the show received a series order, filming occurred for the first season between August 2013 and January 2014.
-Filming for the second season commenced on July 7, 2014, and concluded on January 23, 2015.
+After the show received a series order, filming for the first season occurred between August 2013 and January 2014.
+Filming for the second season began on July 7, 2014, and concluded on January 23, 2015.
 The third season was filmed between July 15, 2015, and February 2, 2016.
-Filming for the fourth season commenced on August 2, 2016, and concluded on January 18, 2017.
-Filming for the fifth season commenced on August 14, 2017, and wrapped up on January 27, 2018.
+Filming for the fourth season began on August 2, 2016, and concluded on January 18, 2017.
+Filming for the fifth season began on August 14, 2017, and finished on January 27, 2018.
+Filming for the sixth season began on August 27, 2018, and concluded on February 8, 2019.
+Filming for the seventh season began on August 26, 2019, and concluded on March 14, 2020.

 Post-production work, including ADR recording for the series, was done at the Cherry Beach Sound recording studio.
 David J. Peterson, who created Dothraki and Valyrian for Game of Thrones, developed the Trigedasleng language for The Grounders.
 Jason Rothenberg said it was similar to Creole English.
 The language is called "Trig" on the show.
 After his constructed language work on Star-Crossed, Peterson was contacted by the producers of The 100 to create a language for the Grounders, an evolution of English.
 In the setting, 97 years have passed since the apocalypse, which is a very short time for significant language change.
 Because of this, Peterson posited an accelerated evolution in which the early Grounders used a cant specifically to obfuscate their speech and to differentiate between friend or foe.
 Trigedasleng derives from that cant and evolved over several short generations of survivors of the apocalypse.

 On March 12, 2020, Warner Bros.
 Television shut down production on all of their shows due to the COVID-19 pandemic, however, writer Kim Shumway confirmed they were able to complete filming for their seventh season.